 He is a national presenter for PESI, one of the nation's leading continuing education organizations that work with the world’s leading experts to create seminars, conferences, videos and books for mental health professionals across the nation.
 Dr. Peterson currently serves on the editorial review board for the American Counseling Association and has lectured to mental health professionals throughout the country on diversity, cultural competency, ethical concerns in therapy, building growth-fostering relationships, and the treatment of anger and shame.
 He is the co-founder and organizer of the Healthcare Guild (healthcareguild.com), a national non-profit organization dedicated to helping sexual and gender minorities find affirming and culturally competent health care.
 Dr. Peterson is a graduate of the University of Iowa and Walden University, with a PhD in Clinical Mental Health Counseling Education and Supervision.

-Dr. Peterson's credentials are PhD, LCPC, LPC, NCC, PCC, which are as follows: Doctorate of Philosophy (PhD), Licensed Clinical Professional Counselor (LCPC), Licensed Professional Counselor (LPC), Counselor Educator and Supervisor (ACES), National Board Certified Counselor (NCC), and National Professional Certified Coach (PCC) in the states of Iowa and Nebraska.
+Dr. Peterson's current credentials are PhD, LIMHC, LMHC, NCC, PCC, which are as follows: Doctorate of Philosophy (PhD), Licensed Independent Mental Health Counselor (LIMHC), Licensed Mental Health Counselor (LMHC), Counselor Educator and Supervisor (ACES), National Board Certified Counselor (NCC), and National Professional Certified Coach (PCC) in the states of Iowa and Nebraska.
 Dr. Peterson was formerly licensed as a Licensed Professional Counselor (LPC) in Missouri and Colorado, a Licensed Clinical Professional Counselor (LCPC) in Kansas, and a Clinical Mental Health Counselor (CMHC) in Utah.
 Dr. Peterson is a faculty advisor for Chi Sigma Iota graduate academic honor society, and a member of the National Society of Leadership and Success and Golden Key honors societies.
 He is also a two-time graduate scholarship recipient with over 4000 hours of mental-health based volunteer community service.